Skip to Content

 • Inventorying the Estate: Assisting in creating a detailed inventory of the decedent’s assets, including real estate, personal property, bank accounts, and investments.

-• Paying Debts and Taxes: Ensuring that all outstanding debts and taxes are paid in accordance with state laws.
+• Paying Debts & Taxes: Ensuring that all outstanding debts and taxes are paid in accordance with state laws.

 • Distributing Assets: Overseeing the fair and lawful distribution of the remaining assets to the beneficiaries as outlined in the will or by state law.

-• Resolving Disputes and Litigation: Disputes can arise during the probate process, whether it’s a contested will or disagreements among beneficiaries.
+• Resolving Disputes & Litigation: Disputes can arise during the probate process, whether it involves a contested will or disagreements among beneficiaries.

-• Handling Intestate Estates: The estate is considered intestate if a loved one passes away without a will.
+• Handling Intestate Estates: If a loved one passes away without a will, the estate is considered intestate.
 Navigating intestate succession can be particularly challenging, as state laws dictate how assets are distributed.
-We will help you understand these laws and ensure that the estate is administered in compliance with them.
+We will help you understand these laws and ensure the estate is administered in compliance with them.

 • Managing Complex Estates: Complex estates, which may include business interests, multiple properties, or international assets, require specialized knowledge and experience.
 We are well-equipped to handle the complexities of such estates, ensuring that all aspects are managed efficiently and in accordance with the law.